-a) 14th December 2018, 4:00pm

-Reflective Learning Journal Report, reflecting on personal objectives and all aspects of the course to date.
+a) 14th December 2023, (4:00pm) - Reflective Learning Journal Report, reflecting on personal objectives and all aspects of the course to date.
 (Word Count: 1,500 maximum).

-b) 18th April 2019, 4:00pm

-Process Report: As an initial assessment of students' emerging skills as a Counselling Psychologist, a transcript of 15 minutes of a recent counselling session, along with the tape, should be submitted.
+b) 17th April 2024, (4:00pm) - Process Report: As an initial assessment of students' emerging skills as a Counselling Psychologist, a transcript of 15 minutes of a recent counselling session, along with an encrypted audio recording, should be submitted.
 Written guidelines provided must be followed with an in-depth evaluation of the moment to moment personal and interactive process of the session and commentary on how this was guided by theory (references required throughout).
-A one page introduction and one page summary should be included.
-(Word Count: 3,000 maximum)
+A one-page introduction and one page summary should be included.
+(Word Count: 3,000 maximum).

-c) 25th April 2019, 4:00pm
+c) Various Classes in Michaelmas/Hilary Term

-A Theories and Approaches Essay in the form of a written assignment, responding to a designated topic, which includes the student's own emerging personal theory.
-The essay must be well referenced and demonstrate clear understanding of the theoretical underpinnings of at least two theories covered on the course.
-The theories must be critically evaluated highlighting strengths and weaknesses.
-(Word Count: 1,500 maximum)
+A Theories and Approaches Assignment in the form of an in-class presentation, responding to a designated topic, which includes issues around inclusivity and diversity.

-d) 23rd May 2019, 4:00pm

-Psychological Report: During the delivery of the Psychological Assessment I. module students are expected to administer and score psychometric instruments and to submit a psychological report.

-e) By 13th June 2019

-Research Project I. (Small Scale Research): These projects will be assessed through project completion, review meeting with the research supervisor and a formal review of the 2-page research proposal submission.
+- d) 20th May 2024, (4:00pm) Psychological Report: During the delivery of the Psychological Assessment I. module students are expected to administer and score psychometric instruments and to submit a psychological report. - e) By 17th June 2024 Research Project I. (Small Scale Research): These projects will be assessed through project completion, sign-off by the research supervisor or a dedicated staff member and a submission of the 2page research proposal submission.